UnlockNYC/unlock-nyc-web/src/rights-recorder.md

       https://public-unlock.nyc3.digitaloceanspaces.com/rightsrecorder-Image3.png
     alt: 'yellow illustration, icon of an open file full of documents'
   - title: Take action!
-    text: >-
+    content: >
       Unlock NYC reviews your report and conducts research on the broker and landlord.
-We add all reports anonymously to our community-powered map, and we can also share your report with a legal service provider for personalized advice.
+We add all reports anonymously to our [community-powered map](/data/soi-map), and we can also share your report with a legal service provider for personalized advice.

     image: >-
       https://public-unlock.nyc3.digitaloceanspaces.com/rightsrecorder-Image4.png
     alt: 'yellow illustration, one hand passing the baton to another hand'